-Doctors and laboratories are required by law (under the Public Health and Wellbeing Act 2008) to notify the department of diagnoses of specified conditions.
+Medical practitioners (doctors) and pathology and laboratory services (laboratories) are required by law (under the Public Health and Wellbeing Act 2008) to notify the department of diagnoses of specified infectious diseases and medical conditions.

 The Public Health and Wellbeing Regulations 2009 stipulate the information that must be provided.
 This includes:

 - demographic data

 - the disease or condition diagnosed

 - clinical comments

 - that this information is provided to the department

 - that there is a legal imperative to do so.

 The department has developed an information sheet called Notifiable conditions in Victoria – privacy information for patients that you can give your patients to assist with this process.